Ya'akov Shimshon Shapira: Biography

 Shapira was born in Yelisavetgrad in the Russian Empire (now Kropyvnytskyi, Ukraine) in 1902.
 He studied in a Yeshiva and later studied medicine at the University of Kharkiv.
-He was active in the Socialist Zionist Movement and was incarcerated for his activism from 1923 to 1924.
+He was an active Labor Zionist and was incarcerated for his activism from 1923 to 1924.
 In 1924, he immigrated to the British Mandate of Palestine and joined a "Conquest of Labor" group in Petah Tikva, where he worked as an orchardman.
 He was one of the founders of kibbutz Giv'at HaShlosha.
 He was secretary of Ahdut HaAvoda in Jerusalem and a member of the Jerusalem workers' council.

 He studied law at the Hebrew University and was certified as a lawyer.

 Legal career

 In 1934 he moved to Haifa to practice law, and ran an office there until 1948.
 He represented the Hagana and other groups before the Mandate authorities.
 After the establishment of the State of Israel he became the Director General of the Justice Ministry, and was Israel's first Attorney General from 1948 to 1950.

 In November 1948 he headed an official investigation into allegations of IDF attacks on civilians.